PradeepaK1/HealthyMeatDeployed/README.md

 The libraries and concepts of Convolutional Neural Network along with Keras layering has been used to predict probability of the classes Stale or Fresh

+You can find the details set of requirements from the requirements.txt file

 If any image not coming under any of the classes is categorized to be unrecognized

 We have used Streamlit to provide user interface for Uploading, Camera Access and to enhance the look and feel of the application